MorrowShore/Lens/README.md

 # Build AxelChat from source for Windows 7 and newer, x64
 ### Installing Qt
-1. Download [Open Source Qt online installer](https://www.qt.io/download-qt-installer) or you can also find the offline installers but this is not the recommended way
+1. Download [Open Source Qt online installer](https://www.qt.io/download-qt-installer) or you can also find the offline installers
 2. Run Qt installer and login/sign-up if required
 3. While installing select components:
     * Qt / Qt 5.15.x / MinGW x.x.x 64-bit